mshablovskyy/gtp/README.md

 3. **Missing JSON:**
    A file might lack a corresponding JSON file entirely, preventing processing.

-In all such cases, files and JSONs are moved to the `unprocessed` folder for manual review.
+In all such cases, files and JSONs are copied to the `unprocessed` folder for manual review.

 ---